 Best hikes in and around Portland

-Trail of 10 falls – Located in Silver Falls State Park, the trail is a moderate 7.6 miles with 10 waterfalls.
+Silver falls State Park – Hike the trail of 10 falls, the trail is a moderate 7.6 miles with 10 waterfalls.
 Perfect for families, and smaller kids, but can be slippery after some rain

 Tamanawas Falls – 3.5 mile roundtrip hike in the Mount Hood National Forest